 As young people mature, the decisions they make have an enormous impact on their families, their communities and our world.
 But growing up surrounded by poverty, war or in the aftermath of disaster increases their risks and limits their choices.

 That's why giving children and youth the right support at this most critical time is essential to building tomorrow’s strong, productive communities.

-Our signature Comfort for Kids program focuses on helping children process trauma after natural disasters and conflict.
+When disaster strikes, young children are especially vulnerable to developing emotional and social problems that can jeopardize their futures.
+Mercy Corps worked with experts to design our signature Comfort for Kids program that helps children process their trauma and recover through play, sports and art activities.
 See our expert's recommendations for how parents and caregivers can help children through times of crisis ▸

 All stories about Children & Youth

-Lebanon, Syria: In the news: One million Syrian refugee children March 19, 2014
+Lebanon, Syria: In the news: The cost of war on Syrian refugee children March 19, 2014

 On public radio's "On Point," Mercy Corps joins diplomatic officials and other regional experts to discuss the impact of the Syria crisis on the youngest victims.

 Jordan, Syria: Getting Syria's most vulnerable children to school March 15, 2014

 Children with disabilities can easily fall through the cracks during the upheaval of war.
 We're making sure kids like Hayam have their needs met to continue their education as refugees.